Duke: China

 In works like Mencius and others that date to the Warring States period, gōng was interpreted as the highest in the "five ranks of nobles" (五等爵) attributed to the Western Zhou dynasty.
-However, the title was not in use until the end of the Western Han, until granted to the descendants of the Shang and Zhou royal houses and the eventual usurper Wang Mang.
+However, the title was not in use until the end of the Western Han, granted to the descendants of the Shang and Zhou royal houses and the eventual usurper Wang Mang.
 It was also granted to Cao Cao.
 The title during the Han was inferior to that of prince (諸侯王), which was only available to imperial princes.
 The "five ranks of nobles" were implemented as such during the Jin dynasty (晉朝).
 During the Southern dynasties, usurpers typically sought the title of duke, then prince, before compelling the monarch to abdicate.

 The Duke of Yansheng noble title was granted to the descendants of Confucius.
-In 1935, the Nationalist Government changed the title to Sacrificial Official to Confucius (大成至聖先師奉祀官), which still exists as an office of the Republic of China, de facto hereditary.
+In 1935, the Nationalist Government changed the title to Sacrificial Official to Confucius (大成至聖先師奉祀官), which still exists as a hereditary office of the Republic of China.

-Dukedoms and other lesser titles were also awarded, sometimes posthumously (see posthumous names), during the imperial period of Chinese history to recognize distinguished civil and military officials.
-For example, Emperor Lizong of Song granted the posthumous title Duke of Hui (徽国公) to the Neo-Confucian thinker Zhu Xi.
+The title gōng and others were also awarded, sometimes posthumously, during the imperial period of Chinese history to recognize distinguished civil and military officials.
+These could include a taxable base for the official, or could be purely honorary.
+For example, Emperor Lizong of Song granted the posthumous title Duke of Hui (徽國公) to the Neo-Confucian thinker Zhu Xi.